drhayes/drhayes.io/src/blog/captivated-by-public-note-systems.md

 The most ambitious plain-text, analog note system I've ever seen is [zettelkasten][zk].
 Essentially, you write notes on index cards and assiduously tag and index them, keeping them forever in a slip box.
 Notes can refer to other notes in an ingenious analog addressing system.

 But what kicked me fully down this particular rabbit hole was finding [Ian Jones' site][ianjones].
-I stumbled on one of his articles about [progressive summarization in org mode][progressivesummarization] and basically found everything you see in this blog post.
-I think this is the last formal "blog post" that I'm going to write for this site.
+I stumbled on one of his articles about [progressive summarization in org mode][progressivesummarization] and basically found everything you see in this blog post. ~~I think this is the last formal "blog post" that I'm going to write for this site.~~ Okay, this is clearly not true as there are going to be date-related posts.
+But it's pretty close; most of the updated content is going to be on the notes side.

 ## First steps to public plain text: now